EU's Juncker offers Britain banking olive branch

 Cameron's spokesman said the appointment of Hill, who was leader of Britain's upper house of parliament, the House of Lords, will ensure that the voice of EU members from outside the euro zone will be fully represented in the bloc's wider single market.

 London is the 28-country bloc's biggest financial centre.
-Britain, one of the most Eurosceptic countries, has become more antagonistic towards Brussels as supervision of banks and markets shifts increasingly to the EU level.
+Britain, one of the most Eurosceptic countries in the bloc, has become more antagonistic towards Brussels as supervision of banks and markets shifts increasingly to the EU level.

 "In the context of British membership of the EU, it demonstrates that other member states are keen to listen to the reform perspective Britain has put forward," Cummings said.